International Financial Services

 The IFS2020 Strategy is divided into five key strategic priorities:

 IFS Ireland is the banner brand for Ireland’s IFS industry.
 Launched at the European Financial Forum in January 2016, the banner brand is a shared identity which all IFS stakeholders – Government and industry bodies – use to promote Ireland on the international stage.
 Further information is available on the IFS Ireland website www.ifsireland.com

 IFS2020 provides for annual action plans, which are developed by the IFS2020 public sector High Level Implementation Committee and agreed by Government.
 Progress with implementation is monitored regularly, and published on a quarterly basis (see below).

-The second annual European Financial Forum (EFF) took place on Tuesday, January 24th 2017 in Dublin Castle.
-EFF 2017 brought together international and Irish industry leaders, policy makers, regulators and subject matter experts to explore the various forces – political, social, economic and technological that are shaping the global financial services industry.
+The third annual European Financial Forum (EFF) took place on Wednesday, January 31st 2018 in Dublin Castle.
+EFF 2018 brought together international and Irish industry leaders, policy makers, regulators and subject matter experts to explore the various forces – political, social, economic and technological that are shaping the global financial services industry.
 Further information on the event is available here.